As an Amazon Associate, I earn from qualifying purchases

 C. Accidents Indoors

-Dogs that are house-trained may urinate or defecate inside the house due to anxiety, even if they’ve just been outside.
+House-trained dogs may urinate or defecate inside the house due to anxiety, even if they’ve just been outside.

 D. Excessive Salivation, Drooling, or Panting